 If you feel like you’ve been hearing more and more about ticks and Lyme disease in the last few years, you aren’t imagining it.
-The population of blacklegged ticks – the species that can transmit the bacteria responsible for Lyme Disease to humans – has been steadily increasing.
-Climate change is resulting in rising temperatures and longer summers, increasing the instances of diseases from blood-feeding pests like mosquitoes and ticks.
+The population of blacklegged ticks – the species that can transmit the bacterium responsible for Lyme Disease to humans – has been steadily increasing.
+Climate change is resulting in rising temperatures, warmer winters and longer summers, causing increasing instances of diseases from blood-feeding pests like mosquitoes and ticks.
 Knowing how to prevent ticks from biting you, your family and your pets, as well as what to do if you find a tick, will help keep you and your loved ones healthy.

 Once thought to only be a concern in highly grassy and forested areas, it is common to find ticks much closer to home, including residential lawns, gardens, community parks, and walking trails, where they arrive after hitching a ride with migratory birds and other animals.
 Each year, Public Health Ontario releases a map showing the estimated risk areas of Lyme disease across Ontario.
-Even though only the south end of Guelph, Puslinch and surrounding areas are considered “high risk” for ticks, it’s important to note that Lyme-carrying ticks can still be found outside of these areas.
+Even though only the south/southwest borders of Wellington County and the the east side of Dufferin County are indicated as “high risk” on the map, it’s important to note that Lyme-carrying ticks are still found outside of these areas.
 The map estimates risk in a given area but you should be tick wise whenever you are outdoors.

 Prevention and preparedness are key